 Abstract.
-Bigraphical reactive systems are a general framework for mobile, concurrent, and communicating systems based on the notions of location and channel connection.
-Bigraphs have been shown to be suitable for representing several formalisms, but despite their expressive power, in many cases some disciplines on the structure of bigraphs are needed to faithfully encode the computational model at hand.
+Bigraphs are a general framework for mobile, concurrent, and communicating systems.
+They have been shown to be suitable for representing several process calculi formalisms, but despite their expressive power, in many cases some disciplines on the structure of bigraphs are needed to faithfully encode the computational model at hand.
 Sortings have been proposed as an abstract technique to discipline bigraphs.

-In this paper, we investigate the decidability problem of bigraphical sorting, that is, to decide whether a bigraph belongs to some sorted bigraphical category.
-While the problem is not decidable in general (and in particular in the case of Debois and coauthors' predicate sortings), we propose a decidable subclass of bigraphical sortings, match predicate sortings, which can be decided using the matching algorithm for bigraphs.
-The proposed subclass is shown to be expressive enough to capture several bigraphical sortings present in literature, e.g., homomorphic sortings and local bigraphs.
+In this paper, we study the decidability problem of bigraphical sorting: to decide whether a bigraph belongs to some sorted bigraph category.
+Whilst the general problem is undecidable, we propose a decidable subclass of bigraphical sortings, named match predicate sortings, which are expressive enough to capture homomorphic sortings and local bigraphs.